danielehc/katacoda-scenarios/secure_consul_acl/step2.md

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
-  In this hands-on lab we are redirecting the output for the `consul acl bootstrap` command on a file to simplify operations in the next steps.
-In a real-life scenario you want to make sure the bootstrap token is stored in a safe place as having it compromised will disprove ACL safety.
+  In this hands-on lab, you are redirecting the output of the `consul acl bootstrap` command to a file to simplify operations in the next steps.
+In a real-life scenario, you want to make sure the bootstrap token is stored in a safe place.
+If it is compromised, the ACL system can be abused.
 </p></div>